 Identification of stress and stress-related problems

-Previously we looked at how stress could be prevented.
-But, it isn’t always possible to prevent stress, so a key action in order to minimize risk is to identify stress-related problems as early as possible, so that action can be taken before serious stress-related illness occurs thus preventing this costly outcome for all concerned.
+Previously, we looked at how stress could be prevented.
+But, it isn’t always possible to prevent stress, so a key action in order to minimize risk is to identify stress-related problems as early as possible, in order that action can be taken before serious stress-related illness occurs thus preventing this costly outcome for all concerned.

 3 sources of data

 Early identification of stress-related problems can be best achieved by reflecting on three sources of data:

 - Negative changes in the individual.
 Your perceptions are important.
 Are you seeing or hearing negative changes?
 Are those changes sustained?